gareth-j/SIMDxorshift_cpp/README.md

 ### Requirements

 A processor that supports AVX2.
-An AVX-512 version is available for the few processors supporting these extensions.
+An AVX-512 version is available for processors supporting these extensions.

 ### References